D-Robotics/hobot_audio/README.md

 Before experiencing, you need to meet the following basic requirements:

-- D-Robotics RDK has burned the Ubuntu 20.04 system image provided by D-Robotics.
+- D-Robotics RDK has installed the Ubuntu 20.04 system image provided by D-Robotics.
 - The audio board is correctly connected to RDK X3.

 Connection Steps: